MeteorHound

 Scientists estimate that about 5-10 meteorites per day fall to Earth's surface, but the vast majority land in oceans, remote areas, or go unnoticed.
 Only a handful per year are recovered by people.

 A Possible score (70 or above out of 100) means the fireball event exhibited multiple strong signals of meteorite survival — such as a low terminal altitude, slow entry speed, fragmentation, and favorable terrain.
-These are the best candidates for a ground search.
+These are candidates for closer search planning, not confirmed fall locations.

 Yes!
 In most jurisdictions, meteorites found on public land belong to the finder.
 Always check local regulations, get landowner permission for private property, and prioritize safety.
 Fresh meteorites are often dark with a fusion crust and may be slightly magnetic.

 NASA CNEOS data is updated approximately hourly.
-AMS witness reports flow in within hours of an event.
-GMN camera data is processed daily.
-Events on MeteorHound are typically visible within 24 hours of occurrence.
+GMN camera trajectory data is processed daily.
+Events on MeteorHound are typically visible within 24 hours of occurrence when source feeds are available.

 Bright fireball events that pass our meteorite-candidate filters are relatively rare — typically a few dozen per month globally.
 Many occur over oceans or uninhabited regions.
 Use the "Use my location" feature and subscribe to alerts so you're notified when one happens nearby.